reviczky/pstoedit/contrib/cairo/readme.txt

-THis directory contains an example EPS file along with a sample C program and makefile.
+This directory contains an example EPS file along with a sample C program and makefile.
 These are related to the cairo backend of pstoedit.
 After building pstoedit, you can do